Wind Orchestra and Wind Ensemble

 With CD recordings and international tours, Cal Poly's Wind Ensemble and Wind Orchestra have established a wide reputation for musical excellence and often receive invitations to perform at music festivals and conventions in both the U.S. and abroad.
 The bands toured Europe performing throughout the British Isles and Ireland in 2013, as well as in Budapest, Munich, Prague, Salzburg, and Vienna in 2006.
 The ensembles have also performed in the Sydney Opera House in Australia, Beethoven Hall in Tokyo, and the Michael Fowler Centre in New Zealand.
 Performances in the U.S. include Carnegie Hall in New York City and Walt Disney Concert Hall as a part of the Los Angeles International Music Festival.

-In 2020, the Wind Ensemble was invited to perform at the Western and Northwestern Regions Conference of the College Band Directors National Association.
+In 2022, the Wind Ensemble performed for the Western and Northwestern Regions Conference of the College Band Directors National Association.
 The Wind Ensemble has performed for conferences hosted by the California Music Educators Association.
 The ensemble’s first performance for the American Bandmasters Association (ABA) was in 1991, on the campus of Arizona State University.
 In 1997, the group again performed for the ABA Conference held in San Diego and then once again here in San Luis Obispo in 2007.
 The Wind Ensemble most recently performed for ABA in 2016 when Cal Poly once again served as host.

 - Auditions will begin during Orientation and continue through the first full week of classes.
 Auditions are designed to give the directors an opportunity to learn more about you on a personal basis, as well as to determine how to make you a better performer.
 Auditions are also used to decide which ensemble is best for you and to determine which chair position you will hold for the fall quarter.